 So when I got to Brattleboro the morning of the 22nd, everything was in place, including my own support team: Steve West, and his girlfriend Jen, who got me to the Commons while Steve pumped the rally for the last hour of his slot on WKVT (podcasts available here).

 From the start it was clear that this would be a massive gathering; there were already about 600 in the park, with more streaming in as each speaker came to the microphone.
 And then, remembering my social media manners, I started tweeting and kept tweeting, until such time as my phone was confiscated later in the day.
-(The whole sequence is archived here.)
+(The is archived here.)